deepintdev/deepint-documentation/EXTERNAL-SOURCES.md

 # External data sources

-External data sources are an alternative to regular data sources when you want to manage the date yourself.
+External data sources are an alternative to regular data sources when you want to manage the data yourself.

 Deep Intelligence will fetch the data from an API you must provide.